MicrosoftDocs/dataexplorer-docs/data-explorer/customer-managed-keys.md

 # Configure customer-managed keys

 Azure Data Explorer encrypts all data in a storage account at rest.
 By default, data is encrypted with Microsoft-managed keys.
-For additional control over encryption keys, you can supply customer-managed keys to use for data encryption.
+For extra control over encryption keys, you can supply customer-managed keys to use for data encryption.

 Customer-managed keys must be stored in an [Azure Key Vault](/azure/key-vault/key-vault-overview).
 You can create your own keys and store them in a key vault, or you can use an Azure Key Vault API to generate keys.
 The Azure Data Explorer cluster and the key vault must be in the same region, but they can be in different subscriptions.
 For a detailed explanation on customer-managed keys, see [customer-managed keys with Azure Key Vault](/azure/storage/common/storage-service-encryption).